-For further information about Java varargs, see the description from Oracle at http://download.oracle.com/javase/1,5.0/docs/guide/language/varargs.html.
+Tip: For further information about Java varargs, see the description from Oracle at http://docs.oracle.com/javase/tutorial/java/javaOO/arguments.html.

 In the following example, the group permission to trade all FX products on the accounts "Jones", "Mortimer Ltd", and "XYZ Corp" is allowed.
 The example assumes that account permissions are in the "Account" namespace, and that the name of each account identifies the action that must be allowed.